jkedra/jkedra.github.io/_posts/2015/2015-02-06-first-post.md

 And this was a great template system for the web.

-Later on, when I found [Jekyll] and its template system -- [Liquid], I came to me, they (Liquid-Jinja) are similar in syntax.
+Later on, when I found [Jekyll] and its template system -- [Liquid], it came to me, they (Liquid-Jinja) are similar in syntax.

 Posts in Polish: